 Gary Kirsten was driven straight to the University Oval when the team arrived in Dunedin, because the media had already interviewed Daniel Vettori and were waiting for their dose of Proteas for the following day’s news.

-It was just the latest example of how different Kirsten is from his predecessors—and from most other coaches of major first-class or international teams.
+It was just the latest example of how different Kirsten is from his predecessors — and from most other coaches of major first-class or international teams.
+He doesn’t try to be different — he isn’t even especially aware of being different — he’s just doing what comes naturally and he has the courage of his convictions, even if they don’t follow convention or established wisdom.

 Throughout his playing career Kirsten watched his teammates and coaches anxiously obsess about the pitch.
 It was a badge of honour for the players who were regarded as the best “readers” of a pitch.
 Kirsten was only too happy to let them get on with it.